lucasvribeiro/lucasvribeiro/README.md

 ### Hi, I'm Lucas!
 A front-end developer from Brazil.

 - 🍃 Currently developing [Brumadinho Alert](https://alerta-brumadinho.netlify.app/)
-- 🎓 Final year of Bachelor's degree in Computer Science from [UTFPR](http://www.utfpr.edu.br/)
+- 🎓 Bachelor's degree in Computer Science from [UTFPR](http://www.utfpr.edu.br/)

 🤝🏻 You can find me at: